5. Commitment: Does The Leadership Peck Or Moo?

 Looking at a typical Texas breakfast of steak and eggs your company can truly see the distinction between involvement and commitment.
 You see, the chicken was involved in making the breakfast (laid the eggs) however the cow was fully committed (gave up it’s life).
 Your company leadership must be committed to overcoming hurdles with time, energy, moral support, visibility and follow-thru and not just involved by issuing orders that others have to action.

 To produce the steak above, the cow was bound to not living anymore.
-Even though as pointed out in section 5 that there is no sure way of doing things, commitments are hard to make but nevertheless unavoidable.
+Even though there is no sure way of doing things, commitments are hard to make but nevertheless unavoidable.
 This is where the problem lies; your company leadership must make long-term commitments knowing that things could change.
 The absence of certainty does, however, not eliminate the need to commit as commitments can convince others to provide the necessary resources.